Species details

 Description: Spotted-thighed Frogs have dark green or brownish patches with bronze or gold highlights on their back and numerous yellowish spots on the underside of their rear legs.
 Males may be up to 65 mm, females to 85 mm.

-Conservation status: Recent taxonomic works on the genus Litoria have suggested reclassifying this species as Dryopsophus cyclorhynchus or Ranoidea cyclorhynchus.
-At present we continue to use Litoria cyclorhyncha, as this is still the name commonly used in Australia.
-It is a common species in Western Australia and its range is well protected by National Parks.
+Conservation status: It is a common species in Western Australia and its range is well protected by National Parks.

 Call description: Males call from late spring and in summer around the edges of pools.
 Their call is a series of long rising notes followed by various growling noises.

 Breeding behaviour: They breed in spring and summer.
-Their breeding biology is unknown but is presumed to be similar to Litoria moorei.
-(Refer to WA Museum site for more information on L. moorei http://museum.wa.gov.au/explore/frogwatch/frogs/motorbike-frog).
+Their breeding biology is unknown but is presumed to be similar to Ranoidea moorei.
+(Refer to WA Museum site for more information on R. moorei http://museum.wa.gov.au/explore/frogwatch/frogs/motorbike-frog).
 Tadpoles can survive in highly saline water (Dale Roberts, pers. comm.
 2015).